Recommended children's booklists sorted by age or topic

 We offer a selection of resources and booklists catered to the age and stage of 7 and 8 year olds.
 To explore children’s books centred around popular Year 3 curriculum topics such as Stone Age to Iron Age topic texts, recommended books about Rocks & Soils or stories about Rainforests, or those that align with common interests such as animal stories or children’s space books, browse through the BooksForTopics KS2 topic booklists.

 A great place to start for reading for pleasure recommendations is our list of Best Books for 7 Year olds.
-Not everybody is ready for longer chapter book stories at this stage of Year 3 and some children will thrive on alternative formats.
+Not everybody is ready for longer chapter book stories at the Year 3 stage and some children will thrive on alternative formats.
 Take a look at our Lower KS2 Graphic Novels booklist or our selection of first chapter books featuring very short or colour-illustrated options for newly independent readers.
 Y3 children who have not yet caught the reading bug might like our booklist for reluctant readers aged 7-9 or our Top-Notch non-fiction booklist for more options to appeal to different types of readers.
 Similarly, more advanced Year 3 readers can look ahead with our list of Recommended Reads for Year 4.

 For children’s books showcasing a broader range of characters, cultures and experiences, our collection of Diverse and Inclusive Books for Lower KS2 is recommended for parents and educators seeking diversity and inclusivity.